 Yes — that pattern is one of the classic presentations of BV.
 The fishy odour from BV becomes more noticeable after sex because semen is alkaline, which brings out the volatile amines produced by the BV bacteria.
 A vaginal swab for BV (with trichomoniasis testing on the same sample) is the standard approach.
 The Specialist GP can arrange this on a phone consult.

 Sometimes, but a test is usually preferred because: BV symptoms overlap with other causes of vaginitis (trichomoniasis, candida, atrophic vaginitis), the bacteria pattern can change between episodes, and confirming BV before treatment is more reliable than self-diagnosis.
-For women with frequent recurrent BV who have a well-established pattern, the Specialist GP may sometimes prescribe based on symptoms alone — this is discussed at the consult.
+For women with frequent recurrent BV who have a well-established pattern, the Specialist GP may sometimes arrange treatment based on symptoms alone — this is discussed at the consult.

 Self-collected vaginal swab is the standard sample for the molecular BV test, so the collection part can be done at home.
 The swab is then taken to a pathology collection centre for processing.
 Some pathology providers accept the sample by post for routine testing, though same-day drop-off is more reliable.
 The Specialist GP sends the referral by SMS after the consult and discusses the practical options.